Hardik-S/shopify-openai-challenge/README.md

 an app that sends plain text prompts to the
 [OpenAI API](https://openai.com/api/) and displays the results in a list

+## Extra #1

+Successfully implemented `save responses if the user leaves or reloads the page`.

 ## Tech

 React JS | CSS3 | CSS-modules | Adaptive design